Walt Disney Studios (division): 2010s

 In December 2018, the studio surpassed $7 billion in global box office for the calendar year.
 It was the second time in history that any studio had surpassed the $7 billion mark, after Disney's own industry-record global gross of $7.6 billion in 2016.

-Following the acquisition of 21st Century Fox, Disney announced that the film divisions of Fox Entertainment Group (including 20th Century Fox, Fox Searchlight Pictures, Fox 2000 Pictures, 20th Century Fox Animation, Blue Sky Studios, and Fox Family) would be folded into the Walt Disney Studios.
+Following the acquisition of 21st Century Fox, Disney announced that the film divisions of Fox Entertainment Group (including 20th Century Fox, Fox Searchlight Pictures, Fox 2000 Pictures, 20th Century Fox Animation, Blue Sky Studios, and Fox Family) would be absorbed into the Walt Disney Studios.
 Fox's filmed entertainment CEO Stacey Snider exited following the acquisition.
 Fox executives Emma Watts, Nancy Utley and Stephen Gilula joined the Walt Disney Company on March 20, 2019.
 On March 21, 2019, Disney announced that the Fox 2000 label would be shut down by the end of the year after releasing its films in production.
 20th Century Fox Animation was also repositioned to directly report to chairman Horn.
 20th Century Fox and its related studios kept their headquarters on their studio lot in Century City, thanks to a seven-year lease from the Fox Corporation.

 On May 1, 2019, president Alan Bergman was promoted to co-chairman.
 Horn added the new title of the studio's chief creative officer.

 Disney announced a round of layoffs for the studio, mostly from 20th Century Fox, in the production and visual effects departments.
 They also announced on July 31, 2019, that the Fox Research Library will be folded into the Walt Disney Archives and the Imagineering Research Library by January 2020.
 The studio announced a 10-year lease of most of the Pinewood Studios near London from the Pinewood Group in September 2019 to start in 2020.

 In August 2019, Disney became the first studio to have five films to gross over $1 billion at the worldwide box office in a single year.
 Walt Disney Studios became the first major studio to reach $10 billion at the global box office in December 2019, breaking their previous record in 2016.
 The studio ended 2019 eventually earning $13.2 billion in worldwide box office.
 Disney achieved this on the strength of Avengers: Endgame, The Lion King, Captain Marvel, Toy Story 4, Aladdin, Frozen II, and Star Wars: The Rise of Skywalker all earning over $1 billion.